Financing Your ADU: Options and Considerations

 Construction Loans

 Construction loans specifically fund building projects, releasing funds in stages as construction progresses rather than as lump sums.
-While designed primarily for traditional construction, some lenders offer construction loans for modular ADU projects, though terms vary significantly by lender and project specifics.
+While designed primarily for traditional construction, some lenders offer construction loans for ADU projects, though terms vary significantly by lender and project specifics.

 These loans typically require converting to permanent mortgages after construction is complete.
 Interest rates run higher than traditional mortgages, and you’ll pay interest only during construction before converting to regular principal-and-interest payments.
 Construction loans require detailed plans, contractor information, and project budgets before approval, making them more involved than simple home equity borrowing.